satan666/_LP/README.md

 #_LazyPig Wow 1.12.1

-This mod is mostly for lazy people
+This mod is mostly for lazy people.
-Some of the addon's functions may not work if you're using not en/us localized client To open configuration menu type /lp
+Some of the addon's functions may not work if you're using not en/us localized client.
+To open configuration menu type /lp

 Addons with similar functionality you don't need anymore